Non-resident contractors receive schedular payments. Your payer deducts tax from your payments unless you're exempt.

 Go to this tool

-If New Zealand has a DTA with your home country
+If New Zealand has a double tax agreement with your home country

 You might not have to pay tax to New Zealand on the money you earn here.
-You pay it in your home country instead.
+If you're exempt from tax here, you pay the tax in your home country instead.

-If New Zealand does not have a DTA with your home country
+If New Zealand does not have a double tax agreement with your home country

 - If you earn $15,000 or less in New Zealand in any 12-month period your payer will not deduct tax from your schedular payments.
 You pay your tax at the end of the tax year or when you leave New Zealand.